AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 take as the first input a full-state vector containing the initial state, time, controls, and parameters as well as the final time that we wish to integrate these initial inputs to.

-The :code:`.integrate` method  integrates this initial full-state input vector to final time :code:`tf` and returns only the full-state at the final time.
+The :code:`.integrate` method  integrates this initial full-ODE input vector to final time :code:`tf` and returns only the full-ODE input vector at the final time.
 :code:`integrate_dense` takes the same inputs but returns all intermediate full-states calculated by the integrator as single python list.
-We also call :code:`.integrate_dense` with an additional arguments specifying that we would like to return :code:`N` evenly spaced steps between :code:`t0` and :code:`tf` rather than the exact steps taken by the solver.
+We can also call :code:`.integrate_dense` with an additional argument specifying that we would like to return :code:`N` evenly spaced steps between :code:`t0` and :code:`tf` rather than the exact steps taken by the solver.
 These :code:`N` states and controls will be calculated from the exact steps taken by the integrator using a fifth order interpolation method.
 For the :code:`"DOPRI54"` method, interpolated states have effectively the exact same error as the true steps taken by the integrator.
-However, for the :code:`"DOPRI87"` method, interpolated states will have the larger local error owing the difference in order between the integration and interpolation.
+However, for the :code:`"DOPRI87"` method, interpolated states will have larger local error owing the difference in order between the integration and interpolation.
 In practice, the maximum local error at any point along the trajectory is typically 2 orders of magnitude larger than the integration tolerances.